derekcamarillo/derekcamarillo/README.md

 <p align="justify">I am a full stack developer with 10 years of coding experience.</p>

-<p align="justify">I have been working as a full stack developer since graduation from the university and started as a FrontEnd developer making simple static web pages and expanding my knowledge over time.
-While working for HubSpire I paved my full stack developer career and demonstrated my knowledge and intelligence building more than 20 websites utilizing various modern web technologies such as MERN/MEAN stack.</p>
+<p align="justify">I have been working as a full stack engineer since graduation from the university and started as a FrontEnd developer making simple static web pages and expanding my knowledge over time.
+While working as a software engineer I paved my full stack developer career and demonstrated my knowledge and intelligence building more than 20 websites utilizing various modern web technologies such as MERN/MEAN stack.</p>

 <p align="justify">My goal with coding is to benefit people and their businesses with my tools and applications.
 I enjoy being able to create something outstanding that implements market needs and trends. </p>